Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise

-In \autoref{eq:CompNEPopt}, $V_{N,\textrm{exp}}$ denotes the experimentally measured noise spectral density under the given laboratory conditions.
-Although we observe $V_{JN} \approx V_{N,\textrm{exp}}$ at room temperature, as suggested in~\cite{lisauskas_terahertz_2013}, deviations from this expectation become noticeable at \ce{LN2} temperatures.
-We attribute these deviations to the fact that, in our experimental setup, the readout electronics remain at room temperature while the detector is cooled to a lower temperature $T_{\textrm{Det}}$ (e.g., \qty{77}{K}).
-As it is common practice in the literature to report NEP$_{\textrm{opt},\textrm{JN}}$, both values will be provided in the following.
-Another important Figure of Merit is experimental signal-to-noise ratio (SNR) for a given lock-in integration time $T_C \approx 1/(4 \Delta f)$, where $\Delta f$ is the equivalent noise bandwidth (ENBW),\footnote{The previously stated formula holds true for \qty{6}{dB\per octave} filter slope, which was applied during the experiments.
-For different filter slopes, $\Delta f$ can be read from \cite{ametek_advanced_measurement_technology_inc_model_2002}.} is calculated via
+In \autoref{eq:CompNEPopt}, \(V_{N,\symrm{exp}}\) denotes the experimentally measured noise spectral density under the given laboratory conditions.
+Although we observe \(V_{JN} \approx V_{N,\symrm{exp}}\) at room temperature, as suggested in~\cite{lisauskas_terahertz_2013}, deviations from this expectation become noticeable at \ce{LN2} temperatures.
+We attribute these deviations to the fact that, in our experimental setup, the readout electronics remain at room temperature while the detector temperature \(T_{\symrm{Det}}\) is cooled to cryogenic temperatures (e.g., \qty{77}{K}).
+As it is common practice in the literature to report NEP\(_{\symrm{exp},\symrm{JN}}\), both values will be provided in the following discussion.} \JH{Another important Figure of Merit is experimental signal-to-noise ratio (SNR) for a given lock-in integration time \(T_C \approx 1/(4 \symrm{\Delta} f)\), where \(\symrm{\Delta} f\) is the equivalent noise bandwidth (ENBW),\footnote{The previously stated formula holds true for \qty{6}{dB\per octave} filter slope, which was applied during the experiments.
+For different filter slopes, \(\symrm{\Delta} f\) can be read from~\cite{ametek_advanced_measurement_technology_inc_model_2002}.} calculated via